Located in the heart of the north-east San Jose in California, the San Jose Flea Market is one of the largest open-air flea market in the U.S. It is a

 The San Jose Flea Market: a flea market with an entertainment factor

 The San Jose Flea Market features a variety of entertainment options every weekend.
 There are two stages on the Flea Market grounds, one of which is consistently reserved for a Mexican Mariachi band.
 A vintage carousel, an arcade, three playgrounds, and carnival rides are among the attractions for children at the San Jose Flea Market.

-The San Jose Flea Market also hosts many restaurants that sell both American and Mexican food.
-Additionally, the Flea Market features traveling food carts that sell beer, soda, and churros.
+The market also hosts many restaurants that sell both American and Mexican food.
+Additionally, there are traveling food carts that sell beer, soda, and churros.

 San Jose Flea Market: Summary (PROs vs CONs)